The Case for Levothyroxine Injections

 And while it certainly has its drawbacks, you’ll probably be surprised to find that T4 medications work quite well for many people provided they are used correctly.

-One of the biggest problems with the generic levothyroxine medication that you take by mouth is that your body has such a hard time absorbing and utilizing the medication.
+One of the biggest problems with the generic levothyroxine medication that you take by mouth is that your body . has a hard time absorbing and utilizing the medication

 So even if it COULD be working for you it may not because it’s not actually being absorbed by your intestinal tract.